dcodesdev/rustfinity.com/challenges/mutable-struct-references/description.md

 The `MutableTextFinder` struct should provide the following functionality:

+- `new`: Creates a new instance of `MutableTextFinder` with the given content.
 - `find_first`: Searches for the first line containing a given keyword and returns it as an immutable reference (`Option<&str>`).
 - `replace_lines`: Replaces all lines containing a given keyword with a replacement string.
 - `get_text`: Returns the reference to the content.